Your own information security

 Securing your e-ID

-E-ID is used by many people to pay bills or identify themselves online.
-Your e-ID is similar to a passport or ID card and should be handled and protected in the same way.
+E-IDs are used by many to pay bills or identify themselves online.
+Your e-ID is similar to a passport or ID card and should be treated and protected in the same way.

-Scammers may try to access your e-ID by calling you and claiming to work for your bank, a government agency or a company and asking you to log in with your e-ID.
+Scammers may try to access your e-ID by calling you claiming to work for your bank, government agency or company and asking you to log in using your e-ID.
 You may also receive emails asking you to click on a link and authenticate yourself with your e-ID.

 How to use e-ID safely